 Work at the executive level is not easy, is filled with pressures and deadlines.
 Can you handle the heat?
 If you are asked how well you do under pressure, how do you answer this kind of job interview question?
 The answer is to stress that you thrive under pressure.
 Reinforce the point that you are very comfortable working under pressure, and that you’re very accustomed to fast-paced environment.
 And provide an example of how you had to meet an aggressive timeline or work in a hectic environment.
 Most importantly in your job interview answer don’t forget to describe the successful results that you achieved.

 Below are job interview questions designed specifically for Executive Assistant jobs.
 Be sure to check out these questions and learn how to answer them before your next EA job interview.
-Check out job interview questions specifically for Executive Assistants!On which decisions have you deliberated the longest?
-Tell me about them.
-Describe a specific decision.
-What were some of the toughest decisions you had to make in the last year?
-Tell me about them.
-What alternatives did you consider?
+Check out job interview questions specifically for Executive Assistants!How long were you at your last job before you felt at ease with the products or services.
+Tell me about one of these products or services and how you learned about it.
+What are your salary requirements?